dargonfyl/imgui-painter/README.md

-# GIGG Template
+# IMGUI Painter
-glad, imgui, glm, and glfw all in one template.
-Inspired by [bigg](https://github.com/JoshuaBrookover/bigg).
-Meant for game engine and/or graphics development.
+A simple imgui painter.

 ## Requirements
 You will need:
 - OpenGL version 3.3+ capable system
-- CMake installed
+- CMake 3.0+ installed

 ## Building
 Run the following: